IntelexTechnologies/api-docs/source/includes/acts/reference.md

 >Example API endpoint : https://[tenant].actsapi.intelex.com/v1/[endpoint-name]

+### ACTS API Software & Certificate Version Details

+The ACTS API SSL Certification is incompatible with following version of the python 3.10 + .
+If we use the python version < 3.10 the SSL handshake works for ACTS API.Currently this is considered as one of the limitation.

 ### API's and Associated Database Tables

 This ACTS API release includes 13 GET enpoints and 5 POST endpoints, along with the authentication endpoint described earlier.
 The tables that can be queried and updated are as follows.